lewark/inv.lua/README.md

 }
 ```

 Inventories can also be designated as crafting machines instead of storage.
-The default `server.json` contains this entry to treat furnaces as a machine:
+The default configuration under `devices/minecraft.json` contains this rule to treat furnaces as a machine:

 ```json
 {